VFP-62 Shipmates Guest Book- PAGE 3

 My email address is: Click to email Terry: email@example.com

 - 68. Ken: not going to make it to the reunion, didn't know about it soon enough.
-I was in VFP-62 from Mar of 57 till Feb of 60.
-Made the first F8U deployment on the Forrestal in '58-'59.
-LCDR Sam Murphy as OinC.
-What a guy; none better.
+I was in VFP-62 from Mar of '57 till Feb of '60.
+Made the first F8U-1P deployment on the Forrestal in '58-'59.
+LCDR Sam Murphy was our OinC.
+What a hell of an officer and person; none better.
 Chief Otto was CPO in charge; another one of a kind.
+I can't remember the name of the AMC Chief but all of them were great guys.
 Had many memorable experiences while in the Sqd.

 I left there as an ADJ2 went to Pax River.
 Participated in the P3V, later P3A BIS trials and became a flight engineer.
 Went to VP-26 in Brunswick Me.
 Made two deployments to Siginnella and A split to Newfoundland and Iceland.
 While in Newfoundland my crew was detached to Germany for ASW school.
 After we returned to CONUS my crew was sent TAD to Northern Ireland to operate with the Brits.